jdb/jdb.github.com/dup.rst

 Respect the original order
 ==========================

-Returns a list whose *first* occurences of duplicates were removed:
+Returns a list whose *first* occurences of duplicates were removed.
+A dictionary is built from the input list, the keys are the list element which ensures unicity, the value is the position.
+The keys are returned sorted on the position:

 .. literalinclude:: dup.py
    :pyobject: keep_last

-Same algorithm but the *last* duplicates are removed (pretty much what is really expected) same performance as dicofirst()
+Same algorithm but the *last* duplicates are removed:

 .. literalinclude:: dup.py
    :pyobject: keep_first